dsciitpatna/Project-Karna/README.md

 $ git clone https://github.com/dsciitpatna/Project-Karna.git
 ```

-* You should join the Gitter and Slack channel to stay connected with mentors and other contributors.
+* You should Discord server to stay connected with mentors and other contributors.
 * Raise an issue before making Pull Requests.